getalp/Flaubert/README.md

 # 1. FlauBERT models
 **FlauBERT** is a French BERT trained on a very large and heterogeneous French corpus.
 Models of different sizes are trained using the new CNRS  (French National Centre for Scientific Research) [Jean Zay](http://www.idris.fr/eng/jean-zay/ ) supercomputer.
 We have released the pretrained weights for the following model sizes.

-These models are available for downloading in [here](https://zenodo.org/record/3626826#) or via Hugging Face's library.
+The pretrained models are available for downloading in [here](https://zenodo.org/record/3626826#) or via Hugging Face's library.

 | Model name | Transformer Layers | Attention Heads | Embedding Dimension | Total Parameters |
 | :---       |   :---: | :---: | :---: | :---: |